 - Selling items we no longer need at yard sales or on eBay

 - Skipping eating out for a month and putting that money into savings

 - Participating in employee stock purchase plans and putting proceeds into savings

 - Putting credit card cash-back rewards into our emergency savings

 Credit cards can be another form of emergency funds – but they come with a big, fat IF

 Full disclosure: yes, we’ve used our credit cards to cover some emergencies.
 HOWEVER.
-We pay those credit cards off every two weeks.
+We pay those credit cards off every week.
 Which means that even though we may swipe a card to cover buying parts for that broken lawn mower, we’re only able to do that because we’ve got the cash saved up in our bank account to pay off the credit card.